 Interested in Erikson's Stages of Psychosocial Development?
 You're in the right place!
 Read more to learn about each stage of psychosocial development, when it happens, and what a person can gain from this stage.
 Each stage has their own page with upcoming videos describing the crisis that takes place within each person.

 Erik Erikson and his wife, Joan, were German-American psychologists that created a theory surrounding nine phases of psychosocial development.
-While they drew inspiration from psychologists like Freud and Piaget, Erik did not even obtain a Bachelor’s degree in psychology.
-Still, their work led them to teaching positions at Harvard and a reputation as two of the most prominent psychologists in modern history.
+Their work led them to teaching positions at Harvard and a reputation as two of the most prominent psychologists in modern history.

 These stages take a person from infancy to their 80s and beyond!
 While each stage focuses on a different dichotomy and basic virtue, they have one thing in common.
 In each stage, the person goes through some sort of “crisis.”
 They can either rise to the top and develop a healthy personality or they can feel neglected, shamed, and disappointed in themselves.

 - Initiative vs. Guilt